-Section I Overview of ExpressCluster X SingleServerSafe

-Chapter 1 "ExpressCluster X SingleServerSafe": Provides a product overview of ExpressCluster X SingleServerSafe.

-Section II Configuration of ExpressCluster X SingleServerSafe

-- Chapter 2 "Creating configuration data": Describes how to start the WebManager and the procedures to create the configuration data by using the Builder with a sample configuration. - Chapter 3 "Checking the cluster system" : Verify if the system that you have configured operates successfully.

-- Chapter 4 "Group resource details": Provides details on group resources, which are used as a unit for controlling an application by using ExpressCluster X SingleServerSafe. - Chapter 5 "Monitor resource details": Provides details on monitor resources, which are used as a unit when ExpressCluster X SingleServerSafe executes monitoring. - Chapter 6 "Heartbeat resources": Provides details on the heartbeat resource. - Chapter 7 "Details of other settings: Provides details on other settings of ExpressCluster X SingleServerSafe.
+Section I Overview of EXPRESSCLUSTER X SingleServerSafe Chapter 1 "EXPRESSCLUSTER X SingleServerSafe": Provides a product overview of EXPRESSCLUSTER X SingleServerSafe.
+Section II Configuration of EXPRESSCLUSTER X SingleServerSafe "Creating configuration data": Describes how to start the WebManager and the procedures to Chapter 2 create the configuration data by using the Builder with a sample configuration.
+"Checking the cluster system" : Verify if the system that you have configured operates Chapter 3 successfully.
+Resource details Section III Chapter 4 "Group resource details": Provides details on group resources, which are used as a unit for controlling an application by using EXPRESSCLUSTER X SingleServerSafe.
+"Monitor resource details": Provides details on monitor resources, which are used as a unit when Chapter 5 EXPRESSCLUSTER X SingleServerSafe executes monitoring.
+Chapter 6 "Heartbeat resources": Provides details on the heartbeat resource.
+Chapter 7 Chapter 7 "Details of other settings: Provides details on other settings of EXPRESSCLUSTER X SingleServerSafe.
 Section IV How monitoring works